manekinekko/angular-twig-demo/README.md

-## Angular2TwigTemplating
+## Angular Twig Templating

-An initial attempt at incorporating Twig templates using files from https://github.com/manekinekko/angular2-twig into an Angular 2 CLI project.
+An initial attempt at incorporating Twig templates using files from https://github.com/manekinekko/angular-twig into an Angular CLI project.

 The end result is to have the angular component templates load from Twig files sitting on S3.